Arthritis Awareness Month in May aims to increase awareness of all types of arthritis, including RA.

 A dedicated awareness month is also an opportunity for people with arthritis to share information and resources with friends and family.
 People may find it easier to cope with arthritis if those around them understand the condition.

-Each year, RDAM focuses on a particular aspect of living with rheumatic disease.
-The focus in 2021 was on rheumatic disease and its effect on reproductive health.
+RDAM focuses on a particular aspect of living with rheumatic disease each year.
+In 2021, the focus was on rheumatic disease and its effect on reproductive health.

 Is there an RA awareness ribbon?